This is an unreleased Atari game dating back to 1983.

 The marquee was hand-drawn and called the game Dragon Master.
 However, the PCB calls it Fire Beast and the cabinet clearly came from unrelated games.

-This is the second copy of the game presented online. atarigames.com went through a lengthy quest to locate their copy while ours has been residing quietly in a garage for over a year waiting for analysis and, hopefully, repair.
+This is the second copy of the game presented online. atarigames.com went through a lengthy quest to locate their copy while ours was residing quietly in disrepair.
+It debuted officially at California Extreme 2011.

 This game's cabinet has no unique artwork except for the marquee.
 The control panel has a trackball and two action buttons, clearly lifted from an earlier 1982 Atari game called Atari Force Liberator.
 The cabinet door has obscure references--"Eire Gravitar" and "Space Station".
 Perhaps this cabinet was used for a number of Atari prototypes over the years?